xxradar/mcp-test-repo/README.md

 - Root endpoint that returns a Hello World message
 - Dynamic greeting endpoint that takes a name parameter
-- OpenAI integration for AI-powered chat completions
+- OpenAI integration with GPT-4o for advanced AI-powered chat completions
 - Automatic API documentation with Swagger UI

 ## Prerequisites